microsoft/fluentui/packages/web-components/src/select/select.spec.md

 - [x] Are there any accessibility elements unique to this component?
 - [x] List ARIA attributes
   - [x] role="option" for elements that are not `option` elements
-- [ ] Does the component support 400% zoom?
+- [x] Does the component support 400% zoom?
 - [ ] What keyboard behaviors does the component support?
-  - [ ] Up / Right : Increments slider by Step amount
+  - [ ] Up / Down to choose value
-  - [ ] Down / Left: Decrements slider by Step amount
-  - [ ] PageUp/Up/Right & Shift : Increments the value of the slider by 10 \_ step.
-  - [ ] PageDown /Down/Left & Shift : Decrements the value of the slider by 10 \_ step.
-  - [ ] Home : Sets value to the min prop.
-  - [ ] End : Sets value to the max prop.
+  - [ ] Enter to select chosen value

 ## Preparation